Deleting the organization by removing the management account - AWS Organizations

-• You can delete an organization only after you remove all member accounts from the organization.
+You can delete an organization only after you remove all member accounts from the organization.
 If you created some of your member accounts using AWS Organizations, you might be blocked from removing those accounts.
 You can remove a member account only if it has all the information that's required to operate as a standalone AWS account.
-For more information about how to provide that information and then remove the account, see Leaving an organization as a member account.
+For more information about how to provide that information and then remove the account, see Leave an organization from your member account.

 • The account is responsible for paying only its own charges and is no longer responsible for the charges incurred by any other account.

 • Integration with other services might be disabled.
-For example, AWS IAM Identity Center (successor to AWS Single Sign-On) requires an organization to operate, so if you remove an account from an organization that supports IAM Identity Center, the users in that account can no longer use that service.
+For example, AWS IAM Identity Center requires an organization to operate, so if you remove an account from an organization that supports IAM Identity Center, the users in that account can no longer use that service.

 The management account of an organization is never affected by service control policies (SCPs), so there is no change in permissions after SCPs are no longer available.